Stan Thomas (Australian footballer): Football

 Thomas first played for Geelong in 1915.
 He did not play in 1916; however, from 1917 to 1925 he was a regular member of Geelong's defence.

 He represented the VFL in a match against a combined Bendigo Football League team on 24 July 1920.

-He only played one finals match in his career: the Semi Final against Fitzroy, at the MCG, on September 1923.
+He only played one finals match in his career: the Semi Final against Fitzroy, at the MCG, in September 1923.

 His career ended when he was given a 26-game suspension (the remainder of 1925 and all of 1926) for escalating an all-in brawl that involved players and team officials in Geelong's controversial 1 August 1925 match against North Melbourne.

 Death

 He died in Geelong on 2 November 1958, and was buried at Geelong Eastern Cemetery.